 Our corporate offices are located in Bala Cynwyd, Pennsylvania and New York, New York.
-The APW Group's operations are headquartered in San Diego, California, with offices also in the following regions: (i) Northern Europe (the United Kingdom, Ireland, the Netherlands, Belgium, Germany and Hungary), (ii) Southern Europe (France, Spain, Italy, Romania, Turkey and Portugal), (iii) Spanish LatAm (Mexico, Brazil, Colombia, Chile and Uruguay), and (iv) United States, Canada and Australia.
-Executive, regional and country leaders have responsibility across the full range of the APW Group's activities, from acquisitions to property management.
+AP Wireless's operations are headquartered in San Diego, California, with offices also in the following regions: (i) Northern Europe (the United Kingdom, Ireland, the Netherlands, Belgium, Germany and Hungary), (ii) Southern Europe (France, Spain, Italy, Greece, Romania, Turkey and Portugal), (iii) Spanish LatAm (Mexico, Brazil, Colombia and Chile), and (iv) United States, Canada and Australia.
+Executive, regional and country leaders have responsibility across the full range of AP Wireless's activities, from acquisitions to property management.